Chauhan23/Sorting-Made-Easy/README.md

-# Sorting-Made-Easy
+# Algorithms-Made-Easy
-This project is used to visualize the sorting algorithm.
+A project to understand algorithms better.